JadeMin/aterbot/README.md

-## Important Notice 📢
+# Important Notice 📢
-Impossible to maintain the project at least this year.
-But you can use AterBot as usual.[^1]
+**Impossible to maintain the project at least this year.  ** **But you can use AterBot as usual. [^0]**
 I'm kinda busy with my personal studies.

-[^1]: Getting unmaintain means I can't guarantee AterBot works on the future Aternos updates, not means your bot gonna stopped to working right now.
+[^0]: Getting unmaintain means I can't guarantee AterBot works on the future Aternos updates, not means your bot gonna stopped to working right now.